 I am married to Christopher Henke, who is also a sociology professor here at Colgate.
 We have one daughter, Lin, born in 2001.

-I served as an elder at my church, Hamilton Bible Fellowship, although I don't feel old enough to be called an "elder."
+I have served as an elder at my church, Hamilton Bible Fellowship, although I don't feel old enough to be called an "elder."